LoginRadius/engineering-portal/content/authorization-code-flow-oauth/index.md

 ---
-title: "How to Authorization Code Flow for OAuth 2.0"
+title: "Guide to Authorization Code Flow for OAuth 2.0"
-date: "2021-03-17"
+date: "2021-03-24"
 coverImage: "unsplash.jpg"
 author: "Nick Chim"
 tags: ["OAuth", "Authorization Code Flow"]
-description: "This blog is about the authorization code grant type is used by both web apps and native apps to get an access token after a user authorizes an app, where we explore the frequently used OAuth 2.0 grant types."
+description: "This blog is about the authorization code flow to autorize request and get access token, suitable for the web applications deployed on server."
 ---

 The Authorization Code Flow for OAuth 2.0 is targeted at web applications that have a server-side component, which allows the client secret for the authorization server to be kept secret (confidential client).
 Typically, authorization servers will require a secret to be used when making authentication requests if more sensitive data is wanted, such as personal data or refresh tokens.
-Without it, you would be restricted to following the Implicit flow for OAuth 2.0, which only returns an <a href="https://www.loginradius.com/blog/async/oauth2/"><b>access token from the authorization server</b></a>.
+Without it, you would be restricted to following the Implicit flow for [OAuth 2.0](https://www.loginradius.com/docs/single-sign-on/tutorial/federated-sso/oauth-2-0/oauth-2-0-overview/), which only returns an access token from the authorization server.

 In the Authorization Code flow, the server-side component of the web application can freely manage the user's session upon authenticating with the authorization server without revealing anything about the authorization server's response (such as personal data or refresh token) to the end-user.